 At the infant and toddler level, the quality of keen observation is the key.
 Teachers are trained to quickly discern when a child is hungry, sleepy, or frustrated, as well as to encourage cognitive, sensory, and motor skill development.
 Picking up a block is a milestone for a young baby, just as learning how to walk is for a rising toddler.
 Our teachers keep track of those milestones while encouraging and nurturing the ones that naturally follow.
 We encourage all this development through joyous play, whether it’s free play in the classroom and playground, playing games, singing, listening to stories, or engaging in art.
 Your child’s natural curiosity is the engine that fuels his or her development.

 Finally, here at ACA we believe that communication between parents and teachers is vital to your child’s comfort and growth as well as your peace of mind.
 We encourage you to speak to the lead teacher long before your baby’s first day at our facility.
 The more information we know about your child, the better we can serve his or her ever-changing needs.
 Constant communication through the school year is encouraged so that we can mark the milestones your child is making at home as well as communicate the fun your child is having through his or her day.

-Want to hear more about our three-to-eighteen-month program at ACA?
+Want to hear more about our two-to-eighteen-month program at ACA?
 Give us a call to schedule a tour and interview.
 We are confident that once you take a look at our colorful, child-centered, spacious facilities and talk to our experienced teachers, you’ll understand why we believe the Austin Children’s Academy has the best early education program in all of Cedar Park Tx.